-Seemingly continuous rains between last year’s harvest and this planting season kept many growers from completing off-season fieldwork.
-For many growers in South Louisiana, the inability to prepare fields and pull levees mandated a change in production systems.
+When continuous rains hit between harvest and planting season, many growers are prevented from completing off-season fieldwork.
+If growers are unable to prepare fields and pull levees, they may need to change production systems.

 Almost 20 years have passed since the CLEARFIELD® Production System changed how red rice is controlled.
 In that time, many South Louisiana rice growers converted from water-seeded to drill-seeded production systems.

 “My dad farmed for 50 years and always laments not having something for red rice control.
-The red rice would just choke you out,” Fabacher says.
+The red rice would just choke you out,” says Andre Fabacher, a retailer-consultant with Sanders in Eunice, Louisiana.
 “CLEARFIELD was one of the best things that happened to the rice industry.
 The next best thing has been Grasp SC and RebelEX, because of the spectrum of control provided and the ease of use.”

 Almost all South Louisiana growers planted water-seeded rice before the CLEARFIELD Production System, Fabacher says.
 Since the CLEARFIELD system, about 70% of growers normally drill-seed and 30% water-seed.

 But a wet off-season can change that.
 “If growers aren’t able to pull levees, they’ll have to water-seed.
 In a water-seeded system, the plants’ roots are on top of the soil,” he says.
 “We get one shot at weed control here in Louisiana.”

 The change means more herbicides will likely be aerially applied and exposed roots will limit use of some herbicides.

 “In water-seeded systems, I always recommend Grasp SC.
 It has been one of my mainstays, and nine times out of 10, it will be in the tank,” Fabacher says.
 “It does a wonderful job on the broadleaf weeds we have, and the residual on barnyardgrass can’t be beaten.”